CWestby/Getting-and-Cleaning-Data/Codebook.md

 # Codebook

 ### Identifiers
-`Subject_ID` - the ID number of each of the 30 subjects in the data
+`Subject_ID` - the ID number of each of the 30 subjects in the data set
 `Activities` - Each of the 6 activities performed

 ### Activities